Revolutionary Council (Algeria)

 The Revolutionary Council (Arabic: مجلس الثورة) was the governmental body that ruled Algeria after the coup d'état in June 1965.
 Colonel Houari Boumédiène was its chairman from 19 June 1965 to 10 December 1976.
-Boumediene then dissolved it and served as president until his death on 27 December 1978.
+It replaced the People's National Assembly and functioned as the "supreme authority of the Revolution".
+Boumediene then restored the People's National Assembly and dissolved the Revolutionary Council after drafting the 1976 Algerian constitution, approved by 99% of voters.
+He then served as president after winning the 1976 presidential election with a great majority until his death on 27 December 1978.
 The council was initially made up of 26 members, almost all of them were officers of the Algerian People's National Army linked to the Oujda Group.
+The members were eventually reduced to nine by 1976.

+Membership

 The members were as follows in 1970: